Pentecost 9 year B Sermon

 Treating people…treating creation…like a fast-food meal

-over which they're too
+over which they're too busy to pray?

 Night’s coming for them, and nightmares,

-God takes the side of victims.
+for God takes the side of victims.

-you can mess with the dreams of the poor?
+Do you think you can mess with the dreams of the poor?

-can't, because God makes their dreams come true.’
+You can't, because God makes their dreams come true.’

 You know I think this psalm… may really be…David’s own poetry.
 Well his wife Abigail used to be married to an idiot named Nabal